 Download a sample (70 pages, PDF) to see for yourself how you can benefit from it.

-Download resources (JVM launcher, practice questions, etc.).
+Download resources (JVM launcher, practice questions in TXT format, etc.).

 Check out E-learning course that comes with the book.

 Nailing 1Z0-808: Practical Guide to Oracle Java SE8 Programmer I Certification is available as: